-I hope that you are learning as much as I am in viewing this works of art.
+I hope that you are learning as much as I am in viewing this work of art.
 I’m going to be contemplating Mary as the burning bush for a while.
 I saw a painting El Greco did of Pentecost, it’s made me wonder about flames.
-In the imagery of Mary and the burning bush we have elements of God’s presence and indwelling, coupled with God’s protection that his creations not be consumed by His glory and holiness.
-At Pentecost the Holy Spirit indwelt each of the believers and a flame burned over their heads.
-As Christians we have the Holy Spirit, and I think that we don’t meditate on the significance of that nearly enough.
-This painting is helping me do that.
+In the imagery of Mary and the burning bush we have elements of God’s presence and indwelling, coupled with God’s protection that his creation not be consumed by His glory and holiness.
+In the account of Pentecost the Holy Spirit indwelt each of the believers and a flame burned over their heads.

 If you have enjoyed this article you can find this rest in this series here.